• Bread Machine

 Instructions – No Butter Chocolate Chip Cookie Recipe

-• Optional (but recommended) – Chill the dough in a covered bowl in your refrigerator for 30-60 minutes.
+• Chill the dough in a covered bowl in your refrigerator for at least 30 minutes.
 This helps to prevent the cookie dough from spreading in the oven and reduces the potential for overly thin/flat cookies.
+FYI – Read the tips section below for information on how to prevent cookie “spreading” & overly thin cookies.

 • Leave space of roughly 2-3 inches between each dough ball because the cookies will spread as they bake.